Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

-Harrison Barnes and the rest of the Sacramento Kings take on the Golden State Warriors in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Harrison Barnes could make a big impact for the Sacramento Kings at 10:00 PM on Monday versus the Golden State Warriors in the 2023 NBA Playoffs.

-Now let's examine Barnes' available prop bets, with a particular eye on stats and trends to help you make good picks.
+With prop bets available for Barnes, let's look at some stats and trends to help you find good wagers.

 Harrison Barnes Prop Bets vs. the Warriors